Up to 60% off sofas & mattresses — limited‑time deals.

 Testing Process

-We set up the sectional, lived on it daily, and scored it across Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
-We rotated “real life” use—movie nights, gaming sessions, laptop work, and short naps—to see how support held up as posture changed.
-We also rearranged the modules repeatedly to check stability and day-to-day practicality.
+We assembled the sectional, lived on it daily, and scored it using our sofa testing process across Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+Our real-world use covered movie nights, gaming sessions, laptop work, and short naps so we could see how the support changed as posture shifted.
+We also reconfigured the modules more than once to check alignment, stability, and everyday practicality.

 Our Experience